-Podiatric Medicine is a health sciences profession concerned with diagnosing and treating conditions affecting the human foot, ankle, and their related structures, including the leg and the local manifestations of systemic conditions.
+Podiatric Medicine is a health sciences profession, dealing with the diagnosis and treatment of conditions affecting the human foot, ankle, and their related structures, including the leg and the local manifestations of systemic conditions.
 In essence, podiatry is the study, care and prevention of foot conditions that disrupt the daily lives of both adults and children.

 What is a podiatrist?

-Podiatrists take, in general, eight years of post-secondary education; that is, a four year undergraduate degree, followed by four years of specialized podiatric medical education to obtain their Doctor of Podiatric Medicine (D.P.M.) degree before beginning to practice as a podiatrist.
-Podiatrists in Canada generally obtain their schooling in the United States.
+In order to obtain the Doctor of Podiatric Medicine designation (D.P.M.) and begin practicing, podiatrists take, in general, eight years of post-secondary education, including a four year undergraduate degree, followed by four years of specialized podiatric medical education.
+Podiatrists in Canada principally attain their schooling in the United States.

 In addition to their Doctor of Podiatric Medicine (D.P.M.) degrees, the doctors at Associate Foot Specialists Clinic also completed two years of post-graduate residency training in foot surgery and diabetic foot care.

-Upon completion of their Doctor of Podiatric Medicine (D.P.M.) degree and residency, comprehensive Board exams must be passed before being licensed to practice.
+Upon completion of their Doctor of Podiatric Medicine (D.P.M.) degree and residency, comprehensive Board exams are written before being licensed to practice.